-The entirety of the confidential source code used by GitHub Enterprise has just been leaked to the public.
+The entire source code for the code hosting service used by developers, GitHub.com, has just been leaked to the public.

 At the heart of open-source, GitHub has long been criticised for keeping its source code private.
 The platform hosts millions of open-source projects, and critics say GitHub’s position is somewhat hypocritical.

 However, this raises questions around the security of GitHub’s source code, and whether or not GitHub have anything to lose, if they do plan to release the source code in a public setting.

 Some worry this will damage the overall security of GitHub, and this may be true.
 Commonly, closed-source applications perform “security by obscurity”.
 This means the source code is hidden, with the intention of concealing security risks.